The PMIEF Liaison provides a vital communications and activities link between the PMI Educational Foundation and a PMI Chapter.

-- Communicate to your PMI community board the wealth of PMIEF resources the board can utilize and the opportunities for partnering with the PMIEF.
+- Communicate to your PMI Chapter board members the wealth of PMIEF resources the board can utilize and the opportunities for partnering with the PMIEF.

-- Provide on-going education to your PMI community board and members about PMIEF.
+- Provide ongoing education to your PMI chapter members about PMIEF.

-- Communicate to your PMI community members the PMIEF resources they can utilize (PMIEF newsletter, scholarships, awards, resources, etc.)
+- Communicate to your PMI chapter members the PMIEF resources they can utilize (PMIEF newsletter, scholarships, awards, resources, etc.)

-- Advocate for the coordination and use of PMIEF resources by your PMI community and/or its members.
+- Advocate for the coordination and use of PMIEF resources by your PMI chapter and its members.

-- Represent the interests of PMIEF to your PMI community, its board, and members.
+- Represent the interests of PMIEF to your PMI chapter, its board, and members.

-- Promote PMIEF academic scholarships, awards, and training scholarships among your PMI community members, as appropriate, and encourage applicants to submit all relevant materials in a timely manner.
+- Promote PMIEF academic scholarships, awards, and training scholarships among your PMI chapter members, as appropriate, and encourage applicants to submit all relevant materials in a timely manner.

-- Facilitate the sharing of ideas specific to philanthropic activities and creation of new programs from your PMI community to PMIEF.
+- Facilitate the sharing of ideas specific to philanthropic activities and creation of new programs from your PMI chapter to PMIEF.

 - Suggest new charitable programs and products for PMIEF consideration.